KimIlWoo04/AWS_FCJ_Internship_Report_Woo/content/4-EventParticipated/4.2-Event2/_index.md

 ### Key Highlights

-- **End-to-End ML Platform**: A deep dive into Amazon SageMaker, covering the entire ML lifecycle from data preparation and model training to deployment and MLOps.
+- **End-to-End ML Platform**: A deep dive into Amazon SageMaker, mastering the end-to-end ML lifecycle from data prep and training to deployment and operationalization (MLOps).
-- **Hands-On Generative AI**: Practical exploration of Amazon Bedrock, including access to leading foundation models (like Claude and Llama), advanced prompt engineering, and building a functional AI chatbot.
+- **Hands-On Generative AI**: A hands-on exploration of Amazon Bedrock, covering access to leading models (Claude, Llama), advanced prompting, and building a functional chatbot.
-- **Architecting Intelligent Agents**: Learn to build sophisticated Bedrock Agents that can perform multi-step tasks and integrate with external tools and knowledge bases using RAG (Retrieval-Augmented Generation).
+- **Architecting Intelligent Agents**: Developing advanced Bedrock Agents that perform multi-step tasks by connecting to external APIs and knowledge sources using RAG.
-- **Practical Demos & Safety**: Live walkthroughs of SageMaker Studio and a Generative AI chatbot, coupled with crucial guidance on implementing Guardrails for safe and responsible AI applications.
+- **Practical Demos & Safety**: Live demonstrations of core tools, coupled with critical best practices for implementing Guardrails to promote safe, responsible AI.

 ### Key Takeaways

-- **Actionable Knowledge of Core Services**: Understand the purpose and capabilities of Amazon SageMaker for traditional ML and Amazon Bedrock for Generative AI, and know when to use each.
+- **Actionable Knowledge of Core Services**: Differentiate the core functions of SageMaker (ML lifecycle) and Bedrock (Generative AI), selecting the right service for the task.
-- **Foundational Skills in Prompt Engineering**: Learn and apply key techniques like Chain-of-Thought reasoning and Few-shot learning to effectively communicate with and control large language models.
+- **Foundational Skills in Prompt Engineering**: Employ prompt engineering strategies to improve LLM reasoning and performance.
-- **Ability to Implement a RAG System**: Grasp the architecture for building Generative AI applications that can access and leverage your proprietary data, moving beyond generic chatbots to create specialized, knowledgeable assistants.
+- **Ability to Implement a RAG System**: Design the architecture for generative AI applications that harness internal data, creating domain-specific assistants.
-- **Awareness of the AI/ML Ecosystem**: Gain insights into the current AI/ML landscape in Vietnam and the tools available on AWS to innovate and build solutions responsibly and efficiently.
+- **Awareness of the AI/ML Ecosystem**: Understand the regional AI context in Vietnam and utilize AWS to develop efficient, responsible innovations.

 #### Some event photos
 ![Eventpicture](/images/AWS-Cloud-Mastery-Series-1.png)